What percentage of marketers think that email marketing is the fastest marketing medium to generate leads for their business?97%

 Send emails through verified domains

 Send email campaign from a good IP address; that is, an IP address that hasn’t been used by someone else who has sent spam in the past.

 Write for Scanners – subscribers are short on time and long on commitments.
 The average attention span is 8 seconds.
-It’s important that we keep emails short & simple.
+It’s important that you keep emails short & simple.

 Limit the number of images in your emails and be sure to use alternative text for subscribers who don’t download the images.

-Use Lead Magnets intelligently– A lead magnet is a free offer we make in exchange for an email address (and possibly additional information).
+Use Lead Magnets intelligently– A lead magnet is a free offer you make in exchange for an email address (and possibly additional information).
 Lead magnets are also called: Signup incentives.